Mac McClung's Slam Dunk contest prize money surpasses NBA earnings

-Mac McClung earned a healthy bank account after throwing down another epic NBA All-Star Slam Dunk contest.
-He's even collectively richer than his own NBA earnings, even with the Orlando Magic.
+Mac McClung earned a healthy bank account after throwing down some more epic dunks in the 2025 NBA All-Star Slam Dunk contest.
+As it turns out, he's actually made more money off of the Dunk Contest than he has during his time playing for various NBA teams

 McClung hopped over a car and taller teammates of his while inside the Chase Center in San Francisco.
-The Magic's McClung delivered a third consecutive epic dunk night on Saturday — culminating in winning the slam dunk contest title.
-He's the NBA's first-ever three consecutive slam dunk champion.
+The Magic's McClung delivered a third consecutive epic dunk night on Saturday, which culminated with him being crowned the champion once again.
+He's the first player in NBA history to win three consecutive Slam Dunk Contests.

-The Magic guard, however, secured one more earning: McClung became more than $300,000 richer, per NBA statistician Keerthika Uthayakumar.
-McClung has reeled in more money off his three dunk contests than what he's made during the regular season.
+This title wasn't all that McClung earned though, as he took home a nice little paycheck for winning this contest.
+Per NBA statistician Keerthika Uthayakumar, McClung's Dunk Contest earnings now surpass his NBA career earnings

 It's quite the unique way to make money in the league.
-But McClung definitely secured one more bag — a money bag thanks to one more exciting dunk night.
+But McClung definitely secured the bag on his way to winning yet another Slam Dunk Contest.

 Fans call for NBA to reward Mac McClung